 Message from the Chair, Dr. Fofi Constantinidou

-We hope that our newsletter will stimulate your interest and motivate more members to be active.
-Much appreciation goes to the ING Executive Committee and task force members whose dynamic presence and commitment help make ACRM a global organization.
-A big thanks to all of our members who contribute to the newsletter and especially to Newsletter Editors, Eva Pettemeridou and Rozlie Townsend who, worked diligently to bring it to fruition.
+We hope that our newsletter will stimulate your interest, inspire and motivate more members to be active.
+Much appreciation goes to the ING Executive Committee and task force co-chairs and members whose dynamic presence and commitment help make ACRM a global organization.
+A big thanks to all of our members who contribute to the newsletter and especially to Newsletter Editors, Dr. Eva Pettemeridou and Rozlie Townsend who worked diligently to bring it to fruition.

 With warm regards,

 Director Center for Applied Neuroscience